jaehyoung-choi/mitoPRS/README.md

 # mitoPRS
 **Pipeline for calculation of mitoPRS for psychiatric disorders.**
 ## Description
-The provided files compute calculate mitoPRS for psychiatric disorder.
+The provided files compute calculate mitoPRS for psychiatric disorders.

 Currently supported: Bipolar Disorder, Schizophrenia